 After releasing the tablet-focused Android 12L update, Google has shifted its focus to its next major Android release, Android 13.
-After two developer previews, the company has now released the first beta of Android 13.
-The latest build gives us a glimpse at the features that could make their way to the stable release later this year.
-So in this article, we have rounded up everything we know about Android 13 right now, including the release date, beta rollout timeline, known and leaked features, and more.
+After two developer previews and two beta builds, the company has now released the third beta of Android 13.
+With the latest beta, Android 13 has reached platform stability, meaning all app-facing behaviors and APIs are final.
+So in this article, we have rounded up everything we know about Android 13 right now, including the release date, the entire beta rollout timeline, known and leaked features, and more.

 Android 13 Release Date

-With the first developer preview of Android 13, Google has shared the update timeline of Android 13.
-While we don’t know the exact launch date of Android 13, Google’s update timeline gives us a rough idea of when to expect the next major Android release.
-According to the timeline, Google will release three more beta builds ahead of the stable release.
+Alongside the third beta, Google has shared the updated timeline of Android 13.
+While we don’t know the exact launch date of Android 13, Google’s update timeline gives us an idea of when to expect the next major Android release.
+According to the timeline, Google will release another beta build ahead of the stable release.

-Google has released a total of two developer previews and the first beta build of Android 13 so far.
+Google has released a total of two developer previews and three beta builds of Android 13 so far.
 The first Android 13 beta arrived in the last week of April 2022, one month ahead of the usual May release that coincides with the Google I/O event.
-You could expect the second Android 13 beta on May 11, possibly soon after Google I/O 2022 keynotes.
+Since then, we have received two more builds.

-Google aims to reach the platform stability milestone with the third Android 13 beta build, which is set for a June release.
+Google has attained the platform stability milestone with the third Android 13 beta build.
 To recall, Android 12 reached platform stability in August 2021, and the stable build was launched in October 2021.
 Going by the Android 13 release timeline and assuming there are no major hurdles in the update schedule, we could expect Google to release the stable version of Android 13 sometime in August or September this year.

 Android 13 Eligible Devices